BA in Physics

 Major Program Requirements

-Students must complete the University of Missouri’s general education requirements in addition to the Major Program Requirements below.
+Students must complete the University of Missouri’s general education requirements and graduation requirements, in addition to the Major Program Requirements below.

 |PHYSCS 2800||Undergraduate Seminar in Physics||2|